2nd Corinthians Chapters 2 and 3– John Karmelich

 b)

-I have an Orthodox
+I have an

-He believes religious Jews can understand
+laughed.
+He believes religious Jews can

-wanted to.
-I
+Testament if they wanted to.
+I didn't

-following principal:
+principal:

 i)

-The point here is not
+The point here is

-that an unsaved person cannot read the New Testament.
+not that an unsaved person cannot read the New Testament.

 ii)

-The point here is that
+The point here is

-an unsaved person does not believe the New Testament.
+that an unsaved person does not believe the New Testament.

 iii)

-I believe someone who is
+I believe someone

-not saved can read the words of the bible "just fine".
+who is not saved can read the words of the bible "just fine".
+That is not the point of the "veil"

-"veil" illustration.
-The point is not that a "religious Jewish"
+illustration.
+The point is not that a

-person is unable to read the New Testament.
-The point is that their heart is
+"religious Jewish" person is unable to read the New Testament.
+The

-"veiled" in that they refuse to comprehend the proper meeting.
+comprehend the proper meeting.

 c)

-When Christians read the
+When Christians

-bluntly about what Jesus did on the cross.
-Yet, the religious Jewish person will deny that
+very bluntly about what Jesus did on the cross.

-showing them that passage doesn't remove the veil.
+heart" about Jesus and just showing them that passage doesn't remove the

 i)

-So, if that is true, how
+So, if that is

-We start by praying for their salvation.
+person.
+We start by praying for their

-We pray that God (not us) removes the
+salvation.
+We pray that God (not us)

-Messiah.
-Then
+promised Messiah.
+Then we approach them

-we approach them and watch and see if God (not us) does remove the veil.
+and watch and see if God (not us) does remove the veil.

 d)

-Personally, I think the
+Personally, I

-What I mean by that baseball analogy is
+work.
+What I mean by that baseball

-trying to force them to accept Jesus there on the spot.
+as oppose to trying to force them to accept Jesus there on the spot.

 i)